Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 - `OSC_send_port` is the port that the OSC sender will send data through, it should equal to `9000` if OVRTTconsole is the only program that sends data to VRChat, however you should also read the recommendation below

-- __RECOMMENDATION:__ If you use more than one OSC input, and especially if you use multiple OSC outputs from VRChat, you should probably use some sort of OSC router.
-I use the OSC router that comes built in to [VRCOSC](https://github.com/VolcanicArts/VRCOSC);
+- ~~__RECOMMENDATION:__ If you use more than one OSC input, and especially if you use multiple OSC outputs from VRChat, you should probably use some sort of OSC router.
+I use the OSC router that comes built in to [VRCOSC](https://github.com/VolcanicArts/VRCOSC);~~
-  * if you decide to use an OSC router, you will need to match the `OSC_send_port` value to whatever it is set to in the router software, my setup looks like this: [Picutre of VRCOSC and config file](Images/config_and_vrcosc.png)
+  * ~~if you decide to use an OSC router, you will need to match the `OSC_send_port` value to whatever it is set to in the router software, my setup looks like this: [Picture of VRCOSC and config file](Images/config_and_vrcosc.png)~~
+- The above recommendation is somewhat obsolete with the introduction of OSCQuery.
+Since the OVRTTcosole only sends data to VRChat, no specific OSC routing should be necessary.
+A minor fix in v1.0.1 for the OSC sender is also included.

 <br>